Candle & Soap Making

 • 5% Cocoa Butter

-or to make a 3 lb. batch of soap (2 lbs. of oils):
+To make a 3 lb. batch of soap (2 lbs. of oils):

 • 11 oz. olive oil